OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/Review-presentation.md

 ## Tentative agenda

-- Day 1: Mock presentations (just like for the review but without Reviewers)
+- Day 1: Mock presentations

+    Just like for the review but without Reviewers

-- Day 2: Project meetings (Steering, Quality Review Board...)
+- Day 2: Project meetings

+    Steering Committe, Quality Review Board, ...

 - Day 3: Official Review

 - Coding sprints may be added to that